-To acquire the competence to serve, a Houghton graduate must develop effective skills in listening, reading, written and spoken communication, computation, problem solving, logical reasoning and value discrimination.
+To be prepared to serve effectively, a Houghton graduate must develop effective skills in listening, reading, written and spoken communication, computation, problem solving, logical reasoning and value discrimination.
 In addition, the graduate’s cumulative knowledge must provide a solid foundation for lifelong learning by a thorough grounding in one or more academic disciplines plus familiarity with fundamental concepts, principles and methods of the basic fields of knowledge.
 Learning must also relate disciplines to each other and to life in ways that assist in making wise decisions and appreciating one’s individual heritage, while respecting cultural diversity and the integrity of creation.

-To develop the willingness to serve, the graduate must encounter positive models through life examples from Houghton’s faculty and staff.
-Their reasoned faith must rest on sufficient knowledge of the Bible and its central doctrines to communicate Christianity effectively to others and produce a world view that infuses Christian truth into knowledge and experience.
+To be inspired to serve with grace, the graduate must encounter positive models through life examples from Houghton’s faculty and staff.
+Their reasoned faith must rest on sufficient knowledge of the Bible and its central doctrines to communicate Christianity effectively to others.
+Their lives translate that knowledge into the daily circumstances of a worshipping and learning community.

 To achieve its ideals, Houghton College will sustain a scholarly community of believers who confess the Lordship of Jesus and who actively seek truth and recognize its foundation in Christ.
-Because of the risks involved in educating the intellect and the character, the faculty and staff will strive to provide a challenging and stimulating environment which is also nurturing and supportive.
+The faculty and staff will strive to provide a challenging and stimulating intellectual environment which is also nurturing and supportive.
 The community will also be characterized by the historic distinctives of The Wesleyan Church, including purity of heart and life, concern for justice in social issues and unselfish stewardship of time and the material provisions of creation.

 Christian institutions over the past 2000 years have attempted to articulate the framework of their convictions in cognitive terms called creeds.
 As an academic institution, we recognize that all learning happens within a framework of assumptions and presuppositions about the ultimate questions of human existence--the meaning of persons and the source and limits of knowledge.
 At Houghton, as at most Christian liberal arts colleges, we seek to make these assumptions explicit.